Are engaged in an academic program that also nurtures their curiosity and innate love of learning.

 As a small school, we aren’t able to offer competitive sports leagues.
 However, we offer flexible scheduling to accommodate students involved in sports, dance, and other athletic programs outside of school.

 Technology will be used mindfully where it supports our students’ learning.
 We are not anti-technology; in fact, we feel strongly that we can help teenagers develop healthy social media and technology habits now to positively impact their mental health in the long-term.
 All students will be required to bring their own laptop to school every day.

 Our educators will work with each student to plan community-based learning experiences that suit them.
-This means that students may be able to leave school at 3:00pm on some days and put those after-school activities towards school credit.
+This means that students may be able to leave school earlier than 4:30pm on some days and put those after-school activities towards school credit.
 We believe strongly in students pursuing learning experiences outside, as well as inside, the classroom.

 These areas of study fall under the applied design, skills, and technology (ADST) portion of the BC curriculum.
 The ADST curriculum can be covered by working on a wide range of projects, from building a website to making a hammock.
 In our program, we plan to expose students to a broad range of ADST choices as well as help our students choose a project they’re passionate about that falls within the ADST curriculum, and coach them to take creative risks, prototype their ideas, test, create and share their projects.